Decentralized Learning in Online Queuing Systems: A decentralized algorithm

-The first property guarantees that if the queues have close estimates, they also have close bistochastic matrices $\hat{P}$.
+The first property guarantees that if the queues have close estimates, they also have close doubly stochastic matrices $\hat{P}$.
 Moreover, the second property guarantees that any queue should clear its packets with a margin of order $\Delta$, in absence of collisions.

+\begin{remark} An alternative dominant mapping without the regularizing term in \cref{eq:phi1} can also be proposed.
+Yet, its local Lipschitz bound would also depend on the smallest difference between the $\lambda_i$ or the $\mu_i$, which can be arbitrarily small.
+If two parameters $\lambda_i$ or $\mu_i$ are equal, this choice of dominant mapping might lead to unstable policies.
+Using a regularization term in \cref{eq:phi1} thus avoids this problem, although a smaller dependency might be possible without this regularization term when the parameters $\lambda_i$ and $\mu_i$ are very distinct. \end{remark}